 A festive environment was set by the DJ Club booth, which played a variety of popular songs such as FE!N by Travis Scott and others.
 The DJ club brings together students with a fondness for music, representing just a part of the school’s vibrant admiration for the arts, as do other school organizations such as the Theatre Club, Art Club, and different literary magazines.

-Other booths included our school’s newspaper, The Hawkeye; INK Magazine; and The Weekly.
-These clubs represent our student body’s passion for creative writing, as well as for informing others about our school’s upcoming events, keeping everyone up to date.
+Other booths included our school’s newspaper, The Hawkeye, INK Magazine, and The JPS Weekly.
+These clubs represent our student body’s passion for creative writing, as well as informing others about our school’s upcoming events, keeping everyone up to date.
 Battle of the Books and the Poetry Slam Club are also great clubs for students looking to present their literary and speaking passions.

 Robotics, for example, allows students who specialize in a variety of skills–mechanical, programming, electrical, marketing, and art–to come together to create a robot which performs a variety of intricate tasks.
 “Being an operations member on robotics is truly a unique experience,” stated administrative executive-board member Saanvi Budigam.
 “Even if you don’t have expertise with robots or coding, you can excel in what you are good at.
 On the team, I do both filmmaking and finance because that is what I excel at and enjoy.”

 Competition clubs for business and public speaking were also presented.
 Examples include DECA (Distributive Education Clubs of America), Model United Nations, Mock Trial, Research Society, and TedX.
-Such clubs are essential for students to learn about and become involved in world affairs, as well as for developing vital leadership and collaborative skills.
+These clubs are essential for students to learn and engage in world affairs, as well as for developing vital leadership and collaborative skills.
 Particularly, DECA enables students to make presentations surrounding fields like marketing, finance, hospitality, and entrepreneurship.
 These presentations are given in statewide and national competitions: students from JP participated in the national International Career Development Conference (ICDC) in California earlier this year.

 Many students gathered around the newly-established club Hawks of Wall Street.
 This club, facilitating interest in personal finance and business, is especially important for the student body as DECA was previously the only business-related club at JP.